Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 - System software: PLM, Arm |reg| trusted firmware (ATF), U-Boot
 - Steps to generate boot image for standalone application.
-- Boot sequences for SD-boot, and QSPI and OSPI boot modes.
+- Boot sequences for SD boot, and QSPI and OSPI boot modes.

 You can achieve these configurations using the Vitis |trade| software platform and the PetaLinux tool flow.
-While `Versal ACAP CIPS and NoC (DDR) IP Core Configuration <./2-cips-noc-ip-config.rst>`__ focused only on creating software blocks for each processing unit in the PS, this chapter explains how these blocks can be loaded as a part of a bigger system.
+While `Versal ACAP CIPS and NoC (DDR) IP Core Configuration <./2-cips-noc-ip-config.rst>`__ focused only on creating software blocks for each processing unit in the PS, this chapter explains how these blocks can be loaded as a part of a larger system.

 ===============
 System Software